m-ld/m-ld-spec/doc/includes/lists.md

 ## principles
 1. Internal representation of a `@list` does not need to use [Collections](https://www.w3.org/TR/rdf-schema/#ch_collectionvocab) or [Containers](https://www.w3.org/TR/rdf-schema/#ch_containervocab).
 Instead it is driven by a sequence CRDT operating on the list items.
-1. A List object is reified to a Subject (unlike in JSON-LD) and has an `@id`, which _can_ be set by the user.
+1. A List object is reified to a Subject (unlike in JSON-LD) and has an `@id`, which can be set by the user.
 This is because it's normal in JSON-LD to be able to create multiple lists for a subject-predicate, but it's necessary to identify the list (not just by its head) when making updates.
 1. A List object behaves logically like a Set of _slots_ `(@id, pos, object)`, where `pos` has its coherence maintained across operations (mapping [Kleppmann](https://martin.kleppmann.com/papers/list-move-papoc20.pdf) to an RDF-representable form).
 1. Slot `pos` is represented as a positive integer in **json-rql**, but can be managed in any way by the list CRDT in play.
 1. Slot `@id` is to identify slots across moves, with the constraint that a slot can only exist once in the list.
-It _cannot_ be set by the user.
+It can be set by the user by fully specifying the slot (see below).
 1. Slot `object` is _not_ inferred to be in the object position for the predicate whose object is the list, whether for insert or query.
 1. Translation to/from containers & collections is possible (e.g. recognising well-formed list nodes [(WFLN)](https://www.w3.org/TR/json-ld-api/#serialize-rdf-as-json-ld-algorithm)).
 1. Translation to/from JSON-LD `@list` is as natural as possible.